Swegbloo/Nemoh/doc/input-output.rst

 Response Amplitude Operator
 ===========================

-``RAO.dat`` is the output file of the response amplitude operator with the file format as in Table. :numref:`tab:RAO`.
+``RAO.dat`` is the output file of the response amplitude operator with the file format as in :numref:`tab:RAO`.
 The output file gives the absolute value and the phase of RAO for each degree of freedom and each frequency.
 The frequency is given based on the chosen ’frequency’ type, [rad/s, Hz, s], of the post-processing parameter in ``Nemoh.cal``.
 Only radial frequency output file will be produced in the case of the QTF computed.

 .. table:: Output file format of ``RAO.dat``
    :name: tab:RAO